Death (metal band): Final years: Individual Thought Patterns, Symbolic, The Sound of Perseverance and Schuldiner's death (1993–2001)

-After Symbolic, Schuldiner broke up Death after tension with Roadrunner Records.
-Schuldiner focused on Control Denied following the break up of Death.
+After touring for Symbolic, Schuldiner broke up Death following tension with Roadrunner Records and focused on Control Denied.
+Schuldiner signed with record label Nuclear Blast in late 1997, though the label required that another Death album be released before a Control Denied album could be issued.
 The seventh Death release, titled The Sound of Perseverance, included Florida musicians Richard Christy, Shannon Hamm and Scott Clendenin, and the album was completed at Morrisound Recording in Tampa and released on Nuclear Blast in 1998.

 After the album and two supporting tours, Schuldiner put Death aside to pursue Control Denied with Christy and Hamm.
 Clendenin was dropped in favor of Steve Di Giorgio, who was once again available, and an underground power metal singer named Tim Aymar.
 Although the line-up and writing style was largely the same, Schuldiner created Control Denied in large part because he was displeased with the harsher vocals for Death.
 He opted to create a new band in order to avoid betraying what Death meant and sounded like to fans, remarking: "For me, it is just a matter of evolving, doing it the right way.
 I didn't put out a Death record with this stuff on it.
 I made the right choice and changed the name of the band.
 I tried to do everything the right way."
 As Schuldiner finished Control Denied's debut album, he was diagnosed with brain cancer, forcing the band to scrap plans for a U.S. and Canadian tour.
 As he worked on the second release, Schuldiner's condition improved, but the tumor left him in a weakened, vulnerable state.
 He contracted pneumonia and was placed in a hospital.
-On December 13, 2001, Schuldiner was released and returned home an hour later, where he died.
+On December 13, 2001, Schuldiner was released and returned home.
+An hour after arriving home, he died.

-The aftermath (2001–onwards)
+Aftermath (2001–onwards)

 The second Control Denied release was not completed.
 Mired in legal problems involving its Dutch label, the musicians and Schuldiner's sister Beth, the former of whom have publicly stated their desire to complete the album, and former manager Eric Greif representing the Estate.
 In 2004, Hammerheart Records released a two-part bootleg made up of old, pre-Scream Bloody Gore demos, along with partial demos of the unfinished album and live Death recordings from 1990.
 This was issued under the name Chuck Schuldiner, not Death or Control Denied, but its markedly unfinished state and lack of vocals led to the release not being successful, aided by Schuldiner's mother Jane's pleas for fans to stay away from it.
 In October 2009, Greif litigated against Hammerheart, representing Schuldiner's estate, and all matters were settled by December, theoretically allowing for the Control Denied album to be completed by the other musicians.